How Effective are Bike Sharing Programmes in Shortening the Morning Commute?

 “Weather variables affect the decision about whether to commute by bicycle.
 But conditional on choosing to commute by bicycle, the effect on the commute time itself is not substantial.” – Prof. Jaimie Lien

 Another major factor in commute time is demographics, with younger riders getting to their destination faster than older riders do.
 Male riders were also faster than female riders by slightly over a minute in travel time.
 Furthermore, non-subscribers of Citi Bike were around 6 minutes slower in completing their journeys when compared with subscribers.

 Other factors, such as the weather, have a small amount of effect on commute time, with lower morning temperatures translating to shorter commute times.

-“Another likely possibility is that weather variables affect the decision about whether to commute by bicycle,” Prof. Lien explained.
+“Another likely possibility is that weather variables affect the decision about whether to commute by bicycle,” Prof. Lien explains.
 “But conditional on choosing to commute by bicycle, the effect on the commute time itself is not substantial.”

 Another interesting finding is that riders making shorter distance trips are also more likely to arrive early for work.
 According to Prof. Lien, this may indicate the riders’ ability to maneuver and find faster routes for short distance commutes.

-Commenting on the future research into this area, Prof. Lien said there are several directions one may consider, such as conducting a more behavioral approach and merging vehicular traffic data with the current bicycle system data.
+Commenting on the future research into this area, Prof. Lien says there are several directions one may consider, such as conducting a more behavioral approach and merging vehicular traffic data with the current bicycle system data.

-“With only trip-level data available and no unique rider identifier available, our results are due to a combination of changes in commuter participation in Citi Bike for a particular morning, and actual impacts on the commute time for commuters who decided to use Citi Bike,” said Prof Lien.
+“With only trip-level data available and no unique rider identifier available, our results are due to a combination of changes in commuter participation in Citi Bike for a particular morning, and actual impacts on the commute time for commuters who decided to use Citi Bike,” says Prof Lien.
 “One important direction for future work is to disentangle these two types of effects, possibly through additional data collection, survey methods or advanced simulation methods.”